-You’re interested in production and processing like raw materials, production processes, quality control, and other techniques for maximizing the manufacture and distribution of goods.|
+|You are interested in raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.|

-You’re interested in computers and electronics like circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|
+|You are interested in circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|

 |Read production schedules and work orders to determine processing sequences, furnace temperatures, and heat cycle requirements for objects to be heat-treated.|

 |You like work that includes practical, hands-on problems and solutions.|

-You like dealing with plants, animals, and real-world materials like wood, tools, and machinery.|
+|You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

 |You like following set procedures and routines.|

 |You like working with data and details more than with ideas.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 Now count how many points you have.